edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ### Deploy emojivoto

-Now that the coordinator has a manifest set, which defines the emojivoto deployment as an allowed workload, we can deploy the application:
+Now that the Coordinator has a manifest set, which defines the emojivoto deployment as an allowed workload, we can deploy the application:

 ```sh